 There is a difference between baked oats and oatmeal.
 Baked oats have a cake-like texture because there is an egg in them.

 It really depends on how fast your family will eat it, LOL.
-My 11-year-old son took out half this recipe in one morning!
+My 11-year-old son took out half of this pan of baked oatmeal in one morning!

 Ideally, though, this baked oatmeal recipe will last a few days.
-If you’re serving baked oatmeal for one, wrap each portion individually once it’s done and store it in the fridge or freezer.
+If you’re serving baked oatmeal for one, wrap each portion individually once it’s baked and cooled and store it in the fridge or freezer.

 Refrigerated baked oatmeal can be reheated in the microwave, or you can put it in a preheated oven for about 10-15 minutes.